ALHuang88/javascript-strings-lab-js-apply-000/README.md

 This is a lot to take in, so we'll go through it slowly.

-What could `AssertionError` mean?
-Well, it probably means that our test _asserted_ (or expected) that something would be true, and that thing wasn't true.
+What could `AssertionError` mean?∆ Well, it probably means that our test _asserted_ (or expected) that something would be true, and that thing wasn't true.

 What is that thing?
 The test expected the empty string, `''`, to be equal to the string `'Hello, everybody!'` — but, of course, these strings are not equal.